hunter-teacher-cert/work_csci70900-tyl3452/meth1/11_jsoup.md

-Jovani, Julian, Eric, Dwayne, Jiyoon
+Jovani, Julian, Eric L., Dwayne, Jiyoon

 ## Lesson objective: Introduction to using a library/package in conjunction with an HTML page